 If you work in the area of food and health, you already know that foodborne illness (FBI) is a major public health issue.

-It affects 1 in 6 Americans annually, according to Centers for Disease Control and Prevention (CDC) data published in 2011.
+It affects 1 in 6 Americans annually, according to the Centers for Disease Control and Prevention (CDC).
 You may also know that at least two out of three FBI outbreaks trace back to food prepared outside the home—as in a restaurant, an institution, or a retail establishment.

 Why?
-We can talk about causes, and you can probably name culprits straight out of media headlines: E. coli, Salmonella, Clostridium, Listeria, Norwalk virus, and many other pathogens.
+We can talk about causes, and you can probably name culprits straight out of media headlines: STEC, Salmonella, Clostridium, Listeria, Norovirus, and many other pathogens.
 These pathogens are everywhere, yet not every meal leads to illness (thankfully).
 In analyzing FBI outbreaks, the CDC identifies contributing factors.
 These are not the pathogens.
 Rather, they are the factors that allow pathogens to thrive and persist through the flow of food, ultimately causing an outbreak.

 According to the CDC, the top five contributing factors to FBI in foodservice and retail food establishments are:

 The FDA has conducted on-site research regarding compliance with specific FDA Food Code guidance related to these five factors.
-In its 2009 report, Report on the Occurrence of Foodborne Illness Risk Factors in Selected Institutional Foodservice, Restaurant, and Retail Food Store Facility Types, FDA analysts cited personal hygiene, time and temperature control, and protection from contamination (#2, #4, and #5) as "areas most in need of improvement."
+In its Report on the Occurrence of Foodborne Illness Risk Factors in Selected Institutional Foodservice, Restaurant, and Retail Food Store Facility Types, FDA analysts cited personal hygiene, time and temperature control, and protection from contamination (#2, #4, and #5) as areas most in need of improvement.

 They noted, "Foodservice and retail food store operators must ensure that their management systems are designed to achieve active managerial control over the risk factors."
 In this short CE program, you will learn more about contributing factor #5.